 The Vice President of THE CLUB shall have the following duties and responsibilities:

 A. To assume the duties of the President in the case of the resignation of the President

-until the next Annual General Meeting following the resignation or during a temporary absence; or during the inability of the President to perform the functions of that office.
+until the next Annual General Meeting following resignation; during a temporary absence; or during the inability of the President to perform the functions of that office.

 B. To sign money disbursements made in the name of THE CLUB.

 6.6-3 Secretary

 The Secretary of THE CLUB shall have the following duties and responsibilities: